Did Early Christians Observe the Fall Holy Days?

 Various ones in Asia Minor in the 2nd through late 4th century kept the Feast of Tabernacles in Asia Minor, not Jerusalem.

-This is confirmed by sources such as the Catholic saint Jerome (Migne JP Argumentum Patrologia Latina Volumen MPL025 Ab Columna ad Culumnam 1415 - 1542A, pp. 922, 930) and research done by the 20th century Cardinal Danielou (Danielou, Cardinal Jean-Guenole-Marie.
+This is confirmed by sources such as the Roman Catholic saint Jerome (Migne JP Argumentum Patrologia Latina Volumen MPL025 Ab Columna ad Culumnam 1415 - 1542A, pp. 922, 930) and research done by the 20th century Cardinal Danielou (Danielou, Cardinal Jean-Guenole-Marie.
 The Theology of Jewish Christianity.
 Translated by John A. Baker.
 The Westminister Press, 1964, pp. 345-346)--for quotes, see The Feast of Tabernacles: A Time for Christians?

 Fall Holy Days Preached Against, Though Observed, in the Late 4th Century